Travel Ideas & Inspiration

 25. The Third Man Museum: escape into film noir

-This museum has 3000 original exhibits and documents, 15 rooms, and more.
+This museum has 3000 original exhibits and documents and 15 rooms.

 How to visit The Third Man Museum

-With that being said, private tours are available at any time.
-Pricing can be found through their official website.
+With that being said, pre-booked private tours are available at any time.
+Pricing can be found on their official website.

 Where is The Third Man Museum?